aMusicalCoder/Games_Made_In_High_School/README.md

 Swipe It!
 (2014-2015)

     First iteration of a mobile-game I had worked on over multiple years.
+Created with Action-Script 3.0 and the Starling Framework.
     You swipe across an arrow that appears on the screen in a random direction.
     Your goal is to get as many swipes as you can before the delay between your swipes becomes too long.